 Offsets will be legally secured in accordance with Queensland legislation.
-It is proposed that the offset areas be legally secured through the use of a Voluntary Declaration (VDec) as defined under the Vegetation Management Act 1999 (VM Act) (Qld).
-The VDec process provides a simplified and streamlined procedure for landholders seeking to voluntarily protect native vegetation on their land.
-The VDec provides a permanent, binding mechanism linked to the property title, with direct reference to the approved offset plan that includes information on the area protected as the offset and requirements that must be met.
-There is also potential to build on the VDec by declaring the offset area as a nature refuge under the Nature Conservation Act 1992 (NC Act) (Qld).
-This may be done at a later date in consultation with the landholder and the Department of Environment and Science (DES).
+It is proposed that the offset areas be legally secured through the use of a declared area as defined under the Vegetation Management Act 1999 (VM Act) (Qld).
+The declared area process provides a simplified and streamlined procedure for landholders seeking to voluntarily protect native vegetation on their land.
+The declared area provides a permanent, binding mechanism linked to the property title, with direct reference to the approved offset plan that includes information on the area protected as the offset and requirements that must be met.
+There is also potential to build on the declared area by declaring the offset area as a nature refuge under the Nature Conservation Act 1992 (NC Act) (Qld).
+This may be done at a later date in consultation with the landholder and DETSI.

-There are other State approved options for legally binding mechanisms which can be considered once the final offset property is identified and if the landholder is not accepting of a VDec (the experience of our offset broker suggests that a VDec is preferred by landholders).
+There are other State approved options for legally binding mechanisms which can be considered once the final offset property is identified and if the landholder is not accepting of a declared area (the experience of our offset broker suggests that a declared area is preferred by landholders).